How to Drink Less Alcohol: Three Strategies That Work

 The Case Against

 Social friction.
 Depending on your circles, going fully AF can mean constant questions, explanations, and occasionally feeling like the odd one out.
-Some people find this easy to navigate.
+Some people find this easy to handle.
 Others find it exhausting.

 Taste limitations.
 AF options have improved dramatically, but they're not identical to alcoholic drinks.
 If you genuinely love the taste of a particular wine or whisky, you may not find a satisfying substitute.